h313/soc-radiation-testing/README.md

 ### Synchronization

 To minimize kernel interactions, synchronization between threads makes use of `std::atomic` and a state machine.
-Each thread begins in an `INIT` state, which transitions to `READY` on initialization.
+Each thread begins in an `INIT` state, which transitions to `READY` once data initialization is complete.
 Once thread 0, which sets the location to test, has generated a new address, threads transition between the `TEST` and `COMPARE` states for each 64 bits tested.
 During `TEST`, the memory is read and tested on the ALU and multiply-add pipelines, and during `COMPARE` the results are checked between the two cores.
-Finally, threads enter a `COMPLETE` state and the cycle restarts.
+Finally, threads return to the `READY` state and the cycle restarts.

 ## Possible Errors
 * Memory Mismatch on two cores: potential single-event upset in RAM